 The new management team at Baltimore Bancorp reported yesterday its first profit since taking over the bank holding company in September.

-But the elation was muted by the recent defection of five board members amid disagreement among directors.
+But the elation was muted by the recent defection of five board members.

 Baltimore Bancorp, the parent company of the Bank of Baltimore, reported first-quarter income of $5.1 million, or 40 cents a share, half a percent higher than the $5.08 million, or 40 cents a share, earned during the 1991 first quarter.

-But it was a welcome sign after 1991 losses totaling $126.5 million, primarily because of large provisions for losses on loans made by the previous management.
-However, the good news had little effect on the company's stock, which closed at $5.125 a share, down 12 1/2 cents, on the New York Stock Exchange yesterday.
+It was a welcome sign after 1991 losses of $126.5 million, primarily because of provisions for losses on loans made by previous management.
+However, the news had little effect on the company's stock, which closed at $5.125 a share, down 12 1/2 cents, on the New York Stock Exchange yesterday.